-In the event of a malfunction of the Discharger's disinfection process that results in a potential or actual discharge of inadequately disinfected effluent into the Santa Barbara Channel (an "Event") the Discharger shall notify: (i) the State Department of Public Health (DPH); (ii) Santa Barbara County Environmental Health Services Department; (iii) the Central Coast Water Board; and (iv) each certified commercial shellfish grower located offshore of the Santa Barbara Coast as set forth in a list to be provided and updated by DPH,.
+In the event of a malfunction of the Discharger's disinfection process that results in a continuous loss of disinfection of 12 hours or longer (an "Event"), the Discharger shall notify: (i) the State Department of Public Health (DPH); (ii) Santa Barbara County Environmental Health Services Department; (iii) the Central Coast Water Board; and (iv) each certified commercial shellfish grower located offshore of the Santa Barbara Coast as set forth in a list to be provided and updated by DPH.
 Such notification by the Discharger shall be by telephone and facsimile transmission to the numbers provided to the Discharger by DPH.
 If the Discharger becomes aware of an Event between the weekday hours of 6:00 a.m. and 5:00 p.m., notification shall be given within four (4) hours of the time that the Discharger becomes aware of the Event.
 If the Discharger becomes aware of the Event after 5:00 p.m. or on a weekend, notification shall be given by 10:00 a.m. the next business day.